 All instances of encoding of the S-57 Object class VEGATN and its binding attributes will be converted automatically to an instance of the S-101 Feature type Vegetation during the automated conversion process.
 However the following exceptions apply:

 VEGATN with attribute CATVEG = 7 (mangroves) or 21 (mangrove tree) will convert to an instance of the S-101 Feature type Obstruction with attribute category of obstruction = 23 (mangrove), mandatory attribute water level effect = 1 (partially submerged at high water) and conditional mandatory attribute height = empty (null) if no value is populated for the attribute HEIGHT on the VEGATN object.
-Note that in S-101, for all Obstruction features of type point and of depth 30 metres or less, an instance of the information type Spatial Quality (see clause 24.5) must be associated to the obstruction point geometry, using the association Spatial Association (see clause 6.2.2).
+Note that in S-101, for all Obstruction features of geometric primitive point and of depth 30 metres or less, an instance of the information type Spatial Quality (see clause 24.5) must be associated to the obstruction point geometry, using the association Spatial Association (see clause 6.2.2).
 Data Producers will be required to manually encode this information in the converted S-101 dataset.

 Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for Vegetation in S-101: